 StudioPress – Themes from StudioPress are a little more expensive (at least on the outset) than others on the market, although you can get yourself a really good deal if you buy all of their themes in bulk.

 I prefer StudioPress because their themes are very lightweight so they’re going to load fast and they receive continuous development – they don’t just take your money and run.

-Elegant Themes – Elegant Themes are cheaper than StudioPress and they have some great looking themes, I find that some of them are not as light weight as StudioPress themes though.
+Elegant Themes – Elegant Themes have some great looking themes, I find that some of them are not as light weight as StudioPress themes though.

 Themeforest – This is a theme market place full of all sorts of themes from different companies.
 You can find some ground breaking themes here but note that support is offered by individual sellers, for the most part they do give good support.

 Optimize Press 2.0 – This is both a plugin and a theme that provides a complete solution for creating marketing pages such as sales pages, landing pages, webinar pages, download pages and more.

 I use it right here on Blogging Wizard for my home page and also landing pages for ebooks etc.

 It gets even better because it comes complete with a membership plugin so you can create a fully-fledged membership site.
 These types of plugins usually cost $100-$300 just by themselves.